8-bit-sheep/jsonresume-theme-8-bit-sheep/README.md

 ## Local development of the theme

 The theme uses React, styled-components, and Vite.
-The build is ran with `esbuild` and the build can be found under `./dist`
+The builds are run with `tsup` and the bundle can be found from `./dist/index.js`

 ### Requirements